indra-code/Remote-Code-Compiler/README.md

 ### A Remote code executer program in Python using the socket library.
-Includes client & server architecture.
+Includes client & server architecture
-Done as the project for Computer Networks Subject in the 4th Semester.\
+Done as the project for Computer Networks Subject in the 4th Semester

+#### Supported Languages:
+  - Python
+  - C
+  - Rust

 ___Note:___ Run the program with the flag : `-Xfrozen_modules=off`